yoryio/ShodanFavicon/README.md

-# ShodanFavicon
+# Shodan Favicon

-List of favicon hashes of critical products by vendor to seach with Shodan.
+List of **MurmurHash3 favicon hashes** of widely used technologies by vendor to search with Shodan.
 This list will be updated with more products!

 ## Atlassian